 And the Chinese Internet giant Alibaba says it plans to launch an initial public offering in the United States.
-Alibaba is known as the Chinese Google. and the IPO could be one of the biggest offerings in the history of the technology sector.
+Alibaba is known as the Chinese Google, and the IPO might be one of the biggest offerings in the history of the technology sector.

 As NPR's Jim Zarroli reports, buying shares in the company brings some risk.

 JIM ZARROLI, BYLINE: Alibaba had been weighing whether to launch its IPO in Hong Kong or the United States.
 This weekend, it announced it had decided on the U.S. It didn't provide any more details about when the IPO will take place.
 It was good news for big Wall Street banks, which stand to earn many millions of dollars in fees.
 And investors could line up around the block to buy shares.

 Jay Ritter is a professor of finance at the University of Florida.

 JAY RITTER: Current speculation is it might be as big as Facebook, roughly $16 billion.

 ZARROLI: Alibaba has a huge part of the search market in China, and though it faces growing competition within the country, it remains a major player in e-commerce.

 RITTER: It's benefitting from the same trend that's going on in the United States, where online shopping is gaining market share and traditional bricks-and-mortar retailers are getting hammered.